-It’s important to make sure that you have good ventilation when applying the oil, and that you clean up any spills or drips immediately.
+It’s essential to ensure that you have good ventilation when applying the oil and that you immediately clean up any spills or drips.

 A few other issues I have faced while applying tung oil to my garden boxes also included: